 - www.Not-2-late.com for listings of pharmacies near you

-- SF City Clinic online prescription click on Plan B; follow instructions to send a prescription to a nearby major chain pharmacy.
-Can use your FamilyPACT card for free MAP.
+- SF City Clinic online prescription click on Plan B and follow instructions to send a prescription to a nearby pharmacy.
+You can use your FamilyPACT card to receive Plan B at no cost to you.

 - Pregnancy tests